microsoft/RTP-LX/README.md

 ## What is RTP-LX?
 RTP LX is a multilingual set of 1k+ (per locale) toxic prompts and passages designed for toxicity evaluation.
 It is manually translated from a subset of the original RTP dataset, and annotated by native speakers.
 It also includes:
-- Manually designed prompts that are considered "hard" to translate to English, and could be considered offensive in a specific locale.
+- Manually designed prompts that are considered "hard" to translate to English, and could be considered offensive in the language's geolocale.
 - Translations may include dialect-specific indications (e.g., Levantine Arabic, Brazilian Portuguese)